raihanprojecthub/laundrypro-frontend/README.md

 - Halaman Administrator

 ## Tech
-Aplikasi web SISKAMLING dibangun dengan teknonogi berikut:
+Aplikasi web LaundryPro dibangun dengan teknonogi berikut:
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - Standard markup language for document designed to be displayed in a web browser.
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - Style sheet language used for describing the presentation of a document written in a markup language.
 * [JavaScript](https://www.javascript.com/) - JavaScript is a programming language used by developers to create interactive web pages.